Fundraise Insider Research

 Building AI products

-Y Combinator companies raise money differently than the rest of the venture market.
+YC companies raise money differently than the rest of the venture market.
 They raise earlier, they raise faster, and they pull the same small group of investors back to the table round after round.

 Fundraise Insider shows you the round the week it closes, when budgets are fresh and decision makers are actively buying.
-If you sell to funded startups, that timing gap is the entire game.
+A single one time payment for the Full Stack or Yearbook plan unlocks those weekly leads for life, with no subscription attached.

 Section 1